 ardiovascular diseases are the main cause of death globally and are a major health threat worldwide (Virani et al. 2020).
 Acute Coronary Syndrome (ACS) is the most serious form of coronary artery disease (Hinkle & Cheever 2018).
-It is estimated that the annual incidence of ACS is 1 in 80 or 1 in 170 in the European general population (Henderson 2014).
+It is estimated that the annual incidence of ACS is 1 in 80 or 1 mated that the annual incidence of ACS is 1 in 80 or 1 in 170 in the European general population (Henderson 2014).